LOADING ...

 This country still be what we want it to be

-And we'll go Waltzing once more
+And we'll go Waltzing Matilda more

-We'll go Matilda once more
+We'll go Waltzing once more

 The combined Australia/New Zealand armies that fought in both World